 Sophomore Transfers for Business Majors & Minors

-Sophomore transfer students are defined as anyone transferring to UNC Chapel Hill in either their second, third or fourth term in residence (have 5 or more semesters to complete their degree requirements at UNC).
+Sophomore transfer students are defined as anyone transferring to UNC in either their second, third or fourth term in residence (have five or more semesters to complete their degree requirements at UNC).

 - Must complete all business school prerequisites before they are eligible to start in the Undergraduate Business Program.
 While students may be completing their prerequisites in the term during which they are applying, admission priority is given to students with fewer prerequisites remaining at the time of application.

 - Should strongly consider attending UNC Summer School to catch up on completing business school prerequisites.
-While not required, more than 75% of UNC students participate in summer school at some point throughout their four years.
-UNC Summer School provides transfer students with an excellent opportunity to acclimatize to life in Chapel Hill, as well as the UNC academic environment by taking one or two courses before taking a full course load during the fall semester.
+While not required, more than 75 percent of UNC students participate in summer school at some point throughout their four years.
+UNC Summer School provides transfer students with an excellent opportunity to acclimatize to life in Chapel Hill as well as the UNC academic environment by taking one or two courses before taking a full course load during the fall semester.